GitHubHelland/Udacity/WebServerProject/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+For this project, I wrote a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
 ### Steps
 1. Clone udacity repository

-2. Create and assign a tagging policy "tagging-policy" which denies creation of resources without tags
+2. Create and assign a tagging policy "tagging-policy" which denies creation of un-tagged resources

 3. Create resource group "webserver-rg"

-4. Create and deploy virtual machine image "myPackerImage" within "webserver-rg" using packer
+4. Create and deploy virtual machine image "myPackerImage" using packer within the "webserver-rg" resource group

-5. Deploy infrastructure (network, load balancer and x number of virtual machines) using terraform
+5. Deploy infrastructure (network, load balancer, virtual machines etc.) using terraform

 6. Destroy infrastructure using terraform